Gowtham1729/Image-Processing/README.md

 ## VGA Interface
-We wrote the code for 480p
-display set at 60Hz refresh rate.
-Refresh rate is the number of
-times the screen refreshes in a second.
-For each refresh, each pixel (480X640) is refreshed one after another.
-For this, the counter starts from the origin
-(0,0) and travels to (0, 799) and so
+The VGA interface code was developed for a 480p display with a 60Hz refresh rate.
+The refresh rate refers to the number of times the screen refreshes per second.
+For each refresh, each pixel (480x640) is updated sequentially.
+To accomplish this, a counter starts at the origin (0,0) and moves to (0, 799) and so forth until it reaches (524, 799).
+This process includes both the non-display area and the retrace, as depicted in the accompanying figures.

-on till (524, 799).
-These include
-the non display area as well along with the retrace as shown on the figures on the left.
-These are fed to the screen using hsync and vsync.
-The hsync signal becomes “0”
-after the counter reaches the end of the right border which initiates the retrace.
-After the retrace, the the signal once, once again becomes “1”, initiating the left border and tracing on the display area.
+The hsync signal transitions to "0" when the counter reaches the end of the right border, triggering the retrace.
+After the retrace, the signal returns to "1", initiating the left border and scanning the display area.

-Also, for the screen, we only start the display from some point and end at the number of pixels added to that in both the directions.
+For the screen display, the image is only shown starting from a specific point and ending at the sum of that point and the number of pixels in both horizontal and vertical directions.

-Download the poster for further details.
-This project contains 2 implementations:
+Please refer to the project poster for additional information.
+This project comprises two separate implementations:

-1. Verilog implementation which can read, process and write images from your system.(BIPT and Blurring Folder)
+1. Verilog Implementation: This version can read, process, and write images from your system.
+You can find the relevant files in the "BIPT" and "Blurring" folders.
-2. FPGA implementation which can show the output of the image loaded in block ram on a monitor.(Final Project Folder)
+2. FPGA Implementation: This version demonstrates the output of the image loaded into the block RAM on a monitor.
+The necessary files are located in the "Final Project" folder.

 ## Development